moquiutijunio/Jera-Labs-iOS/README.md

     </a>
 </p>

-Welcome to **Jera Labs**, an ongoing project that aims to list all the tools developed by Jera’s employees.
+Welcome to **Jera Labs**, where ideas gain form.
+Labs is our repository of ideas from our team that have been taken from the paper and have become more entertaining internal designs.

+## Our team's projects

+We encourage our team to have their own designs, stimulating creativity and business understanding.

 ## Getting started
 * Download the project at your terminal.